DavidBronne/Square-Tetris/README.md

 # TETRIS

 ## Description
-Tetris is a game where the player have to stack blocks of diferent sizes to realize one full line.
+Tetris is a game where the player have to stack blocks of different sizes to realize one full line.
 After this, the line disappears and the game continues.
 There is no end.
 The game is over when one one the piece get stuck to the top.

 ## MVP (DOM - CANVAS)